Lentil Coconut Curry (Instant Pot, Slow Cooker, or Stovetop)

 In the Instant Pot

 1. Set the Instant Pot to saute.
-Add oil, then onion and soften.
-Add garlic and ginger, other seasonings and carrots.
+Add oil, then onion, and soften.
+Add garlic and ginger, other seasonings, and carrots.

 3. Put the lid on and cook on high.
 Then allow natural release.

-4. Release any remaining pressure and open lid.
+4. Release any remaining pressure and open the lid.
 Stir and taste.
 Adjust seasonings.
 Serve over rice with lime and cilantro.

 See?
 Easy!
 Then again, most recipes using an Instant Pot are pretty easy - they're brilliant gadgets to have!